xrf/thesis/src/hartree-fock.md

 # Hartree-Fock method

 The reference state formed by basis states of the non-interacting Hamiltonian may not offer a good approximation of the true ground state (i.e. of the interacting Hamiltonian).
-The Hartree–Fock (HF) method [@hartree_1928; @Fock1930] provides a way to optimize the basis states so as to provide the best approximation of the true ground state (in some sense).
+The Hartree–Fock (HF) method [@hartree_1928; @Fock1930] provides a way to optimize the basis states such that the reference state provides the best variational estimate of the ground state energy.

 ## Hartree–Fock equations